Hallways Handbook

 Good Samaritan Provision

 The health, safety, and well-being of Kent State University students are of primary concern.
 The University’s Good Samaritan Provision supports responsible decision-making in emergency, possibly life-threatening, situations.
-For more information about Kent State University’s Good Samaritan Provision, please visit this page.
+Learn more about Kent State University’s Good Samaritan Provision.

 Safety Hazards and Illegal Items

 University Housing reserves the right to remove items that are illegal, and items that create a substantial risk or harm to people and/or property.
-Residents may only possess pocket knives (knives with a folding blade or blades, suitable for carrying in a pocket) or basic cooking knives used only for cooking purposes in the residence halls.
+Residents may only possess pocketknives (knives with a folding blade or blades, suitable for carrying in a pocket) or basic cooking knives used only for cooking purposes in the residence halls.
 All other knives will be subject to removal and confiscation.
-Confiscation of items is managed by the Office of Safety & Security with the exception of illegal items, which is managed by the Kent State University Police Department.
+Confiscation of items is managed by Safety & Community Care with the exception of illegal items, which is managed by Kent State University Police Services.

 Prohibited items that may be confiscated include, but are not limited to: